kiarafbickers/getbitcoinclarity.com/_posts/2020-05-20-what-is-a-bitcoin-wallet.md

 Unlike a physical wallet that has to be carried around, your bitcoin wallet has all the properties of being digital.
 But because your keys are just data, they sent over the internet or spoken as human-readable words over the phone.
 Bitcoin is easier to send, but also easier for hackers to steal.

-## What types of bitcoin wallets are there?
+## What types of wallets are there?

 There are wallets that run on your phone (**mobile wallets**), wallets that run on your desktop (**desktop wallets**), and wallets that run in the browser (**web wallets**).
 There's also the more novel paper wallet or brain wallet, that best to just stay away from.